-interdependence of people with each other and the natural environment; to contribute positively to one's family, community, society, and the environment; to resolve problems peoceivity, to empathiae with others and appreciate their Social responsibility involves the ability and disposition to consider the perspectives; and to arease and maintain healthy relationships.
+Social responsibility involves the ability and disposition to consider the interdependence of people with each other and the industrial environment to contrible positively to any to fairly, community, codey, and the environment to resolve problems peoceetify, to empetitize with others and appreciate their perspectives; and to anale and matriom healthy relationships.

-Contributing to the community and caring for the environment
+and caring for the environment Contributing to the community

-environment and can work to community and the natural actions and the actions of make positive change.
-I can identify how my others affect my positive, sustainable change.
-I can take thoughtful actions to influence
+I can identify how my actions and the natural environment and the actions of others and can work to make affect my community. positive change.

+I can take thoughtful positive, sustainable actions to influence change.

+.
 Contributing to community and caring for the environment

-- With some support, I can be port of a group.
+- pport, I can be part of a group.

-I can participate in deseroom and group activities to improve the deseroom, school community, or natural world.
+In a dazerous and group advises to improve the dazerous, actual community, or natural world.

-I contribute to group activities that make my deseroom, school, community, or natural world a better place.
+group advises that make my dazerous, actual, community, or natural world a better place.

-I can identify how my actions and the actions of others affect my community and the ing problems in peaceful ways
+how my actians and the actions of others affect my community and the ng problems in peaceful ways